 E4: Two-Syllable Words, Part 1

+1. OverviewHear a two-syllable word and pick out the first syllable, using picture cards as visual clues.
 Now that your child has mastered working with compound words, she will focus on dividing two-syllable words where only one syllable sounds like a word (with its own meaning) and the other syllable has no meaning.

 - word list